-Professor John E. Fa
+Professor Julia Elizabeth Fa

 Professor Clive Finlayson

-Professor Finlayson is currently the Director of the University of Gibraltar’s Institute of Life and Earth Sciences and is based at the Gibraltar National Museum, where he is Director, Chief Scientist and Curator.
+Professor Finlayson is the Director of the University of Gibraltar’s Institute of Life and Earth Sciences and is based at the Gibraltar National Museum, where he is Director, Chief Scientist and Curator.
 Clive has a first class Honours Degree in Zoology from the University of Liverpool and was awarded a doctorate (DPhil) from the University of Oxford in 1980.
 In 1991 he completed his MSc in Museum Studies at the University of Leicester.

-Dr Malcolm Maclean
+Dr Malcolm MacLean

-An historian by training with degrees in anthropology and sociology, his research deals with social movements, international coercive policy instruments including cultural boycotts and sanctions and post- and de-colonial cultures.
+An historian by training and with degrees in anthropology and sociology, his research deals with social movements, international coercive policy instruments including cultural boycotts and sanctions and post- and de-colonial cultures.
 He is a former Chair of the British Society for Sports History and holds leadership posts in sports history scholarly societies in North America and internationally.
 He has expertise in qualitative research design, research ethics and integrity.